Slashgear/webpack-workshop/docs/why.md

-# Why learning to use Webpack?
+# Why learn Webpack?

-webpack is nowadays a very widespread tool in the world of web frontend development.
+webpack is nowdays a very widespread tool in the world of web frontend development.
 It is either used directly or via toolkit (Vue-CLI, Angular-CLI, CRA, etc...).

 Its use may seem complicated at first, but the internal magic is relatively easy to grasp.